NimmLor/esp8266-fastled-webserver-alexa/Software_Installation.md

 The software runs on the ESP8266.
 The web app is stored in SPIFFS (on-board flash memory).
-I've forked [jasoncoon's esp8266 fastled webserver](https://github.com/jasoncoon/esp8266-fastled-webserver) and added some extra functionality, made a proper config area and created custom patterns for the lamp.
+I've forked [jasoncoon's esp8266 fastled webserver](https://github.com/jasoncoon/esp8266-fastled-webserver) and added some extra functionality and made a proper config area.
 Amazon Alexa support and Node-RED integration will follow soon.

 **The software can be found on [GitHub](https://github.com/NimmLor/esp8266-fastled-desk-light).**